Six Basic Struggles

 These articles will help answer the question: What is biblical counseling?
 We know that in some ways even using the word counseling is cumbersome because it suggests something professional and scheduled—just for the experts.
 But we think of biblical counseling as wise conversations in which we join the daily struggles of life with the many words and promises of God that are fulfilled in Jesus Christ.
 For you who work in the church, it is what you do every day.

-The articles are available below and will be present on this page for the foreseeable future.
+The articles will be present on this page for the foreseeable future.
 Work through them at your own pace.